meeshkan/property-based-testing-for-js-devs/README.md

 This repository contains the source code for our article: [Property-based testing for JavaScript developers](https://meeshkan.com/blog/property-based-testing-javascript/).

-Most of the tests are written with [fast-check](https://dubzzz.github.io/fast-check/), a JavaScript library for generative test cases.
+Most of the tests are written with [fast-check](https://dubzzz.github.io/fast-check/), a JavaScript framework for generative test cases.

 If you run into problems or have any questions, please [open an issue](https://github.com/meeshkan/property-based-testing-for-js-devs/issues/new) or [reach out to us on Gitter](https://gitter.im/meeshkan/community).